dtcenter/MET/docs/Users_Guide/config_options.rst

 * "UW_MEAN" compute an unweighted mean of the observations

-* "DW_MEAN" compute a weighted mean of the observations based on the time of the observation
+* DW_MEAN compute a weighted mean of the observations based on the time of the observation

 * "MEDIAN" use the median observation